rmnavr/opriq/README.md

 Few times during a work day below issues might occur:
 * Holding `RAlt` (which supposed to only open `NAVIGATION` layer), sometimes also sends original `RAlt` key.
 Any subsequent key presses work as usual.
-* `CAPS` sometimes fires unwantedly (instead of `LCtrl`)
+* `CAPS` sometimes fires unwantedly (instead of acting as `LCtrl`)

 `RAlt` (AltGr) and `CAPS` are notorious for creating problems in AutoHotKey.
 The only decent solution I came up with is **performing some minimal remappings on register level** via Sharpkeys or similar software.
+Make remaps shown on the picture, and OPRIQ will recognize F13/F14/F15 accordingly.
+Be aware that you'll loose your original CAPS/LCtrl/RAlt though (when keyboard is used without OPRIQ).

 > When using Sharpkeys, you can load binary file [for_Sharpkeys/opriq_ff_remaps.skl](for_Sharpkeys/opriq_ff_remaps.skl) with preconfiged remaps.

-Make shown remaps and OPRIQ will recognize F13/F14/F15 accordingly.
-Be aware that you'll loose your original CAPS/LCtrl/RAlt though (when keyboard is used without OPRIQ).
 <p align="center">
 <img src="https://github.com/rmnavr/opriq/blob/main/for_Sharpkeys/FF_remaps.png?raw=true" alt="Remaps for Sharpkeys" />
 </p>

+**These remappings are NOT absolutely required.
+Especially if issues above do not irritate you that much.**

 ## Bugs

 There are 2 known bugs which I am trying to solve.
 Their frequency is like 1..2 times during a work day.
 * Entering letters with `Shift` sometimes holds `Shift` pressed.
-  When it happens, just press left and right `Shift`s (not necessarily at the same time) and it will unstuck.
+  When it happens, just press left and right `Shift` (not necessarily at the same time) and it will unstuck.
 * In `ONLY2H` mode, chording keys might stuck (although there are no chords in `ONLY2H`).
 Press key again and it will unstuck.

 <!-- __________________________________________________________________________/ }}}1 -->